 As studies have shown, the causes behind picky eating can be quite multifaceted, and the answer to the question, “Why are kids picky eaters?” ranges from biological instincts to the environment around us.

 Fortunately, though, it is possible to navigate picky eating!
 With a little bit of knowledge and a whole lot of patience, we can reshape our little ones’ taste buds.

 Here at Nurture Life, many of us are parents ourselves, and we recognize that what and how we feed our children is important, starting from the earliest age.
-That’s why our meals keep salt and sugar in check and why we change up our baby, toddler and kid menus weekly to introduce new ingredients in approachable ways.
+That’s why our meals keep salt and sugar in check and why we include many meal variations on our baby, toddler and kid menus to introduce new foods in approachable ways.
 Our mission isn’t just to feed kids; it’s to help families nourish their children and move beyond picky eating—together.

-If you have questions about picky eating at any age, send our childhood nutrition experts a message at firstname.lastname@example.org!
+If you have questions about picky eating at any age or our meals for picky eaters, send our childhood nutrition experts a message at firstname.lastname@example.org!